AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     Sales_Amount DESC;

--- 8. What is the total sales, total cost, quantity sold, profit and profit margin by product category?
+-- 7. What is the total sales, total cost, quantity sold, profit and profit margin by product category?
 --  Helps assess category profitability to guide pricing and cost management decisions.
--- The profit margin across each product category ranges from a solid 29% to 33%, reflecting a healthy and consistent profitability that strengthens the store's financial performance and supports future growth initiatives.
--- The categories of Home Appliances, Sports, and Electronics emerge as top performers, each generating revenue exceeding $5 million, underscoring their  significant contribution to the store's overall financial success and highlighting key areas for strategic focus and investment.

 WITH Product_Sales AS (
     SELECT